Ugly (Screaming Females album): Reception

 Todd Martens from the Los Angeles Times gave the album 3.5 stars out of four, saying that its "tracks unfurl like mini hard-rock suites".
 Tyler Kane of Paste Magazine declared himself a "fan" of lead singer Marissa Paternoster's voice, as well as her "meaty, ground-covering guitar playing".
 In his The A.V.
 Club review, Jason Heller called it a "grubby, triumphant call to action".
-Stereogum named Ugly their Album Of The Week saying "Itʼs almost not fair for an album to have this many great songs."
+Stereogum named Ugly their Album Of The Week saying "It's almost not fair for an album to have this many great songs."
 Pitchfork Media gave the album 8.0/10, writing that the album suggests the band may someday be worthy of writing about in a book such as Our Band Could Be Your Life.

 The album was listed 21st on Stereogum's list of top 50 albums of 2012.

+In 2026 Rolling Stone placed it at 63 on their list of The 100 Greatest Punk Albums of All Time.